A home-made, digital wedding guestbook

 yjsh.day

-We took our initials and bought a domain name yjsh.day, then got right down to work.
+We took our initials and bought a domain name yjsh.day (which is no longer active), then got right down to work.

 Design